kgary/mastodon/docs/provisionWalkthrough.md

 * In the sidebar verify you have `Moderation`\
   ![moderation_tab](./img/moderation_provisioning.png)

-If you don't see your preferences page you are:
+If you don't see your preferences page or don't see `Moderation` you are:
 <details open>
   <summary>Not a Moderator</summary>
   <img src="./img/provision_priv_oops.gif" alt="baby_rage"/>